POSITIVE FOCUS PROJECT

 Length of project

-The Positive Focus Project is free 8-week participatory photography programme that enables participants to create their own photo-story or photographic theme and build a portfolio of images that reflect the positive aspects of their lives.
+The Positive Focus Project was free 8-week participatory photography programme that enabled participants to create their own photo-story or photographic theme and build a portfolio of images that reflect the positive aspects of their lives.

-One of the main aims of the Positive Focus Project, is to provide the opportunity for communities to come together in a creative project.
+One of the main aims of the Positive Focus Project, was to provide the opportunity for communities to come together in a creative project.

-It allows individuals to develop their own photography project and expand on their photography techniques.
-In addition, participants will be encouraged to look at the positive aspects of their lives and share them with others in the community.
+It allowed individuals to develop their own photography project and expand on their photography techniques.
+In addition, participants were encouraged to look at the positive aspects of their lives and share them with others in the community.

 These workshops will be taking place at The Palace Gate Centre, Exeter and will begin on Wednesday 2nd May 2018 .
 All workshops will run from 10am - 1pm.